-Number systems (N, Z, Q, R), open and closed intervals, elementary functions, domain, range, composition, inverse.
+- Functions - number systems, open and closed intervals, elementary functions, domain, range, composition, inverse.
 Inequalities.
-Idea of a limit for functions and for sequences.
+Limits of functions and sequences.

-Derivatives, tangents and rates of change.
+- Differential calculus - derivatives, tangents and rates of change.
 Simple derivatives by first principles.
-Treatment of (f + g)′ , (fg)′, (f/g)′, (f ? g)′ and inverse functions.
 Higher order derivatives.
-Implicit Differentiation.
+Implicit differentiation.
 Revision of index laws and log to base a.
 Definitions and elementary properties of exp and ln.
 Solution of equations involving exponential and logarithmic functions.
 Differentiation of functions involving exponential and logarithmic functions.
 Logarithmic differentiation.
-Tangents and Normals to curves.
+Tangents and normals to curves.
 Increasing and decreasing functions.
 Critical points.
 Curve sketching (including asymptotes).

-Quadratic polynomials.
-Algebra and geometric representation of complex numbers.
-Division algorithm, Remainder theorem.
+- Polynomials - quadratic polynomials.
+Algebraic and geometric representation of complex numbers.
+Division algorithm, remainder theorem.
 Roots of polynomials.
 Techniques of partial fraction decomposition.

-Series as sequences of partial sums.
+- Series - series as sequences of partial sums.
 Summation of series and sigma notation.
 Convergence of series, geometric series.
 Examples of finite and infinite series.
 Binomial theorem.

 - Conics - classification, standard forms, parametric representations.